At-Home (OTC) Treatment

 Evusheld (tixagevimab and cilgavimab)

 FDA issued EUA for AstraZeneca’s Evusheld for the pre-exposure prophylaxis (prevention) of COVID-19 in certain individuals 12 and older who do not currently have COVID-19 and have not recently been exposed to someone with COVID-19.
 Individuals may be eligible for this pre-exposure prevention treatment if they are moderately to severely immunocompromised and may not mount an adequate immune response to COVID-19 vaccination, or have a history of severe adverse reactions to a COVID-19 vaccine and/or component(s) and are unable to get vaccinated.
 Evusheld is the only monoclonal antibody therapy that helps prevent COVID-19 infection before exposure to the virus.
 Pre-exposure prevention with Evusheld is not a substitute for vaccination in individuals for whom COVID-19 vaccination is recommended.
 Evusheld can be administered through intravenous (IV) infusion at a healthcare facility.
-Evusheld is expected to be effective against the Omicron variant, but more data are needed to fully assess the impact of the variant.
+Certain SARS-CoV-2 viral variants may not be neutralized by Evusheld, which may not be effective at preventing COVID-19 caused by these SARS-CoV-2 viral variants.
+If signs and symptoms of COVID-19 occur, test for COVID-19 and seek medical attention, including starting treatment for COVID-19 as appropriate.

 The FDA recently updated the EUA for Evusheld and made a change to the dosing regimen.
 Evusheld now should be administered as an initial dose of 600 mg.
 Individuals who already received the previously authorized initial 300 mg dose should receive a second Evusheld dose as soon as possible.
 Recommendations will be made soon when more data are available to determine the appropriate timing of redosing.